 I know I’ve been the Old Man of Novato, ranting about context all these years, but the market, the industry, and—most importantly—the technology are finally evolving toward this direction.
 For the longest time, it was just me and the usual suspects in academia and elsewhere, muttering in our corners about the Semantic Web, but now we’re hearing about context-aware computing from every direction.
 While I’ve refined a set of slides on context that I’ve delivered to groups large and small over the years, along with a demo of our Context Browser technology, now seems like a great time to put everything I know down in writing.

 Although my French heritage and Math background prefer to start from theory and illustrate through examples, my newly American pragmatic tinkerer side is planning to do a quick roadmap here, then look at examples from our existing systems and, through them, make the theoretical case.
 It’ll take a few posts to get there, but then, I’ve really been enjoying blogging lately, as my manifesto in response to Ian Glazer will testify.
-Read it from the beginning, if you’d like a peek into my recent madness: one, two, three, four, five, six.

 Context Matters: Where We’re At, Where We’re Headed

 We’ve already seen the word creeping into marketing materials, but one of these days—okay, maybe months or years—it’s going to be more than a promise: digital context will be everything.
 As we get closer to digitalizing our entire lives, we’re also moving toward a context-aware computing world.
 Now, when we’ve talked about context-aware computing so far, it has seemed like one of those woolly concepts straight from a hyper-caffeinated analyst’s brain (or an over-promising marketer’s pen).
 But the truth is, any sizeable application that’s not somehow context-aware is pretty useless or poorly designed.